AMD Special Research Forum: The Human Side of the Future of Work

 Kochan, T. A. 2015.
 Shaping the future of work: What future worker, business, government, and education leaders need to do for all to prosper.
 New York: Business Expert Press.

-Petriglieri, G., & Ashford, S. J. 2019.
+Petriglieri, G., & Ashford, S. J., & Wrzesniewski, A. 2019.
 Agony and ecstasy in the gig economy: Cultivating holding environments for precarious and personalized work identities.
 Administrative Science Quarterly, 64(1): 23-41.

 Spreitzer, G. M., Cameron, L., & Garrett, L. 2017.
 Alternative work arrangements: Two images of the new world of work.
 Annual Review of Organizational Psychology and Organizational Behavior, 4: 473-499.